Maybe the bats will be flying by end of February.

 Gather 5:45 PM, launch 6 PM, end 8 PM, Saturday, February 27, 2021

 Banks Lake Boat Ramp,

 307 Georgia 122, Lakeland, GA 31635, in Lanier County.

-Bring: the usual personal flotation device, boat paddles, food, drinking water, warm clothes, first aid kit, and lights: it will be dark.
+Bring: the usual personal flotation device, boat, paddles, food, drinking water, warm clothes, and first aid kit.

 Also trash pickers and trash bags: every WWALS outing is also a cleanup.